ws6/msi/README.md

 ## Usage
 Please check example/example.go as standablone library

-example/beegoap is a simple example with CRUD out of the box using beego framework.
+example/beegoapp is a simple example with CRUD out of the box using beego framework.

-TODO barefoot http app using msi lib****
+TODO barefoot http app using msi lib